ipod825/vim-netranger/README.md

 ## Customization
 ### Key mappings:
-1. Assign a list to each of the the variables to provide extra key mappings.
-For maintaining issue, please press `?` in a vim-range buffer to check variables and their key bindings.
+1. Assign a list to each of the variables to provide extra key mappings.
+For maintaining issue, please press `?` in a vim-ranger buffer to check variables and their key bindings.
 2. Assign a list to `g:NETRDefaultMapSkip` to ignore default mappings.
 For example, if you want to switch the mappings for `g:NETRBookmarkSet`, `g:NETRBookmarkGo`, you'll put the following in your `.vimrc`:
 ```vim
 let g:NETRDefaultMapSkip = ['m',"'"]